-Parkinson’s disease, once established, is a lifelong and progressive disease that affects approximately one million people in the United States.2 It is estimated that over 350,000 people with Parkinson’s disease experience daily “OFF” time.
+Parkinson’s disease, once established, is a lifelong and progressive disease that affects approximately one million people in the U.S.2 It is estimated that over 350,000 people with Parkinson’s disease experience daily “OFF” time.
 3,4,5

 “OFF” is referred to as time when an individual’s Parkinson’s symptoms return, often because their medication is not working optimally.6 While not all people with Parkinson’s disease experience OFF time, it is more common for those who have taken levodopa – the standard of care and most widely prescribed drug for Parkinson’s disease – for long periods of time.7 Unfortunately, the complexity and multidimensionality of OFF time makes it challenging to both treat and predict.
 OFF can occur at any time – and even multiple times – during the day, with morning OFF time being the most common.10

 For these reasons, novel treatment approaches and improving the identification of OFF time in Parkinson’s disease remains a high unmet need for this community, particularly as the disease progresses.

 Feelings of anxiety

 Mental fogginess and/or profuse sweating